2017 Men's World Team Squash Championships

-The 2017 Men's World Team Squash Championships was the men's edition of the 2017, which serves as the world team championship for squash players.
+The 2017 Men's World Team Squash Championships was the men's edition of the 2017 world men's team championship, which serves as the world team championship for squash players.
 The event was held in Marseille, France, from November 26 to December 3, 2017.
 The tournament is organized by the World Squash Federation and the French Squash Federation.

 The Egyptian team won their fourth World Team Championships after beating England in the final.

 Since there was no 3rd-place match, Hong Kong and Australia both shared the bronze medal.

-Participating Teams
+Participating teams

 A total of 24 teams competed from all the five confederations: Africa, America, Asia, Europe and Oceania.
 For Jamaica, it was their first participation at a world team championship.